noct-lang/noct/spec/noct-spec.rst

 ----------------------

 An assignment expression allows a value to be assigned, to one or more variables.
 Values can also be modified, depending on the assignment operator used.
+Unlike other operators, the assignment operator is right associative, meaning that the value on the right of the operator has precedence over the assignment, with the exception of `??=`, where the left has precedence.

 .. code-block::

     assign-expr = ternary-expression, [ assign-op, assign-expression ];